Schedule your first service today and get 50% off!

 If you’ve cleaned, sprayed, blocked, and still the trails reappear—especially from outlets or along baseboards—you may be dealing with an indoor nest.
 That changes everything.

 Colonies inside your walls require more than surface cleaning.
-Sometimes, over-the-counter sprays actually make problems worse by causing satellite colonies to split and spread.
+Sometimes, over-the-counter sprays actually make problems worse by causing satellite colonies to split and spread, a phenomenon known as colony budding in ant management research.
 If the ants start rerouting after treatment, that’s a clear sign they’re nesting close by.

 That’s where our experience comes in.
 We’ve handled ant infestations in Southeast Idaho homes of every size.
 Our approach focuses on safety, clarity, and giving you options that work—not just temporarily, but long-term.
 We use proven, professional-grade products that are safe for kids and pets, and we always provide straight answers—no scare tactics or surprise charges.